OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```

 Notice the `Root detetected` message in the `onCreate` method and the various methods called in the the if-statement before which perform the actual checks if the app is running in a rooted environment.
 Also note the `This is unacceptable...` message from the first method of the class `private void a`.
 Obviously, this is where the dialog box gets displayed.
-There is a `alertDialog.onClickListener`callback that gets set in the `setButton` method call in the `a` method.
+There is a `alertDialog.onClickListener`callback set in the `setButton` method call which is responsible for closing the dialog after successful root detection.
+Using Frida, we can prevent the app from exiting by hooking the callback.
-Using Frida, we can either hook the function that perform the root check and make them return "false" to prevent the app from detecting root.
-Or we just prevent the app from exiting by hooking the callback that gets set for the button of the alert dialogue.

-The onClickListener implementation doesn't to much:
+The onClickListener implementation for the dialog button doesn't to much:

 ```
 package sg.vantagepoint.uncrackable1;